manyducksco/borf/packages/browser/README.md

   });
 ```

-As you can infer from the code above, once a route matches a pattern the corresponding view is displayed.
-Params can be accessed inside those views through the built-in `router` store:
+As you may have inferred from the code above, when the URL matches a pattern the corresponding view is displayed.
+If we visit `/people/john`, we will see the `PersonDetails` view and the params will be `{ name: "john" }`.
+Params can be accessed inside those views through the built-in `router` store.

 ```js
 const ThingDetails = View.define({